-For fiscal year 2011, the Schools' annual pension cost of \$543,878 for nonprofessional employees was equal to the Schools' required and actual contributions.
-The required contributions were determined as part of the June 30, 2010 actuarial valuation using the entry age normal actuarial cost method.
-The actuarial assumptions included (a) 7.0% investment rate of return, (b) projected salary increases of 3.75% to 5.00% per year, and (c) 2.5% per year COLA adjustments.
+For fiscal year 2012, the Schools' annual pension cost of \$566,011 for nonprofessional employees was equal to the Schools' required and actual contributions.
+The required contributions were determined as part of the June 30, 2011 actuarial valuation using the entry age normal actuarial cost method.
+The actuarial assumptions included (a) 7.0% investment rate of return, (b) projected salary increases of 3.75% to 5.60% per year, (c) 2.5% per year COLA adjustment for Plan 1 members, and (d) 2.25% per year COLA for Plan 2 members.
 Both (a) and (b) included an inflation component of 2.5%.
-The actuarial value of the Schools' assets is equal to the modified market value of assets.
+The actuarial value of the Schools' assets is equal to the five-year smoothed market value.
 This method was determined using techniques that smooth the effects of short-term volatility in the market value of assets over a five year period.
-The Schools' unfunded actuarial accrued liability is being amortized as a level percentage of payroll on an open basis within a period of four years or less.
+The Schools' unfunded actuarial accrued liability is being amortized as a level percentage of payroll on an open basis over 30 years, decreasing by one each year in subsequent valuations until reaching 20 years.
 The Schools did not have a net pension obligation as determined by GASB Statement No. 27, Accounting for Pension by State and Local Government Employers.

-(Component Unit of James City County, Virginia) Notes to Basic Financial Statements June 30, 2011
+(Component Unit of James City County, Virginia) Notes to Basic Financial Statements June 30, 2012